Logo Design Copyright Ownership & How to Transfer Copyright of a Logo Design: This post is just a little primer on copyright ownership

 The topic of Copyright seems to leave some folk quite baffled, but in actuality, the important basics are pretty straightforward.

 The very action of designing something/anything unique means the creator has the copyright; an exception to this is if you copy, steal or plagiarise a design!
 On it’s most basic level, copyright of unique visual design is automatic, and originates with the designer.

 I didn’t need to register it with any fancy office, I didn’t need to sign any documents, or use my blood to create an unbreakable moral seal.

-One can help define Logo Design Copyright (ownership), by adding the immortal words: All Logo Designs © Copyright 2014 The Logo Smith, or something along those lines.
+One can help define Logo Design Copyright (ownership), by adding the immortal words: All Logo Designs © Copyright 2020 The Logo Smith, or something along those lines.

 It’s a way of clarifying when a unique design was created, and who is taking ownership, in the case of a dispute: such as someone stealing, or simply accidentally coming up with a very similar design.

 This is when blogging (then quickly submitting it to Google and Bing etc) about that cool new logo design, and submitting that logo to various popular online portfolios, all help define who and when something was created, and greatly aids in any possible copyright clash as they all provide times, dates and clarity on who was there with that design first.